siefkenj/IBLODEs/book/typst/modules/module3.typ

 More analysis is needed to see if this observation is valid, but the graph points us in the right direction.#footnote[See if you can find what the threshold \# ants is by analyzing the differential equation directly.]

+#v(1em)
-Plots like the one above are called plots in _phase space_.
-And the space where each axis corresponds to a dependent variable is called _phase space_ or the _phase plane_.
+Plots like the one above are called _phase plots_ or _plots in phase space_.
+The space where each axis corresponds to a dependent variable is called _phase space_ or the _phase plane_.

 #show_def("component_and_phase")